Healthdirect Free Australian health advice you can count on.

 What should I do while waiting for an ambulance?

-If they are conscious, place them in a comfortable position with the head and shoulders slightly raised.
-Carefully support their head and neck — do not twist or bend the neck as you move them.
+Place the injured person in a comfortable position with their head and shoulders slightly raised.
+Carefully support their head and neck.
+Do not twist or bend their neck if you move them.

 If they are bleeding, put firm pressure on the wound.
-If you are worried about a broken skull use gentle pressure.
-If they are wearing a helmet, don’t remove it, wait for the paramedics.
+If you are worried about a broken bone use gentle pressure.
+If they are wearing a helmet, don't remove it.
+Wait for the paramedics to arrive.

 What are the causes of head injuries?